Undergraduate Federal Financial Aid Satisfactory Academic Progress Requirements

 Only request Federal Financial Aid Probation if you desire to receive federal financial aid and file the Free Application for Federal Student Aid (FAFSA).

-Follow these steps to request Federal Financial Aid Probation:
+Follow these steps to request a Federal Financial Aid Probation:

-1. Complete the Request for Financial Aid Probation form.
+1. Complete the Request for Federal Financial Aid Probation form.

-2. Meet with the appropriate person in your primary academic unit (usually your academic advisor) to create a Federal SAP Action Plan.
+2. Meet with your academic to create a SAP Action Plan.
 This tells us what you will achieve academically to meet SAP requirements.

-3. Submit your Request for Financial Aid Probation and your Federal SAP Action Plan to the Office of Financial Aid and Scholarships at the same time.
+3. Based on the semester you are seeking a Federal Financial Aid Probation, both your Request for a Federal Financial Aid Probation and SAP Action plan must be securely uploaded to the RIT Office of Financial Aid and Scholarships by the indicated deadline:

 What happens after I’ve filed for Federal Financial Aid Probation?